Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Numerical Example: Stationkeeping in Halo Orbits

 An interesting observation is the linear covariance solution of each method.
 Regions near perilune for halo orbits generally have stronger nonlinearities than regions around apolune \cite{Jenson-MeasuresOfNonlinearity}.
 Compare Figure~\ref{fig: quantile, minCov} and \ref{fig: quantile, minNL}, the minimum nonlinearity approach is seen to reduce the covariance rapidly around the perilune region (0.5 revs).
 While the minimum covariance approach achieves a similar reduction, its reduction is more gradual.

 As for the comparison with the nonlinear simulations, the predicted and actual quantile aligns well at the beginning for both cases.
 This is likely since there are low nonlinear errors and the distributions are generally Gaussian.
 For the minimum covariance approach in Figure~\ref{fig: quantile, minCov}, discrepancies start to arise around one revolution in the orbit, which only compounds over time.
-In contrast, for the minimum nonlinearity approach in Figure~\ref{fig: quantile, minNL}, the upper bound accurately captures the Monte Carlo quantile throughout the simulation.
+In contrast, for the minimum nonlinearity approach with $m^*=2$ shown in Figure~\ref{fig: quantile, minNL}, the upper bound accurately captures the Monte Carlo quantile throughout the simulation.
+The corresponding plot for the minimum nonlinearity approach with $m^*=3$ exhibits a similar trend, but is omitted for brevity.
 Strictly speaking, the actual distribution for both approaches becomes non-Gaussian due to the nonlinear transformations, but the one from the minimum nonlinearity formulation appears much closer to the predicted Gaussian distribution.
 This indicates that, for mission operations, the linear covariance derived from the minimum nonlinearity approach provides a more reliable approximation when applied to nonlinear regimes.